MarcioFCMartins/planet_img_pipeline/README.md

 7. max-tide  Maximum tidal height acceptable.
 If you do not want to use tide filtering, leave blank.
 8. port - This is the code for the reference port to be used to estimate tides.
 These are numeric codes provided by the Instituto Hidrográfico.
 You can consult a list of available sites here below.
 9. n_layers - How many overlapping layers you are aiming for in your ROI
+10. clip - Should the selected images be masked so that only your ROI is downloaded? (y/yes for true)

 **Port list**